io-developer/php-whois/README.md

 ```

-### Cached responses
+### Response caching
-Some TLD hosts are very limited for requests.
-Use cache if in your case requests are frequently repeating.
+Some TLD hosts are very limited for frequent requests.
+Use cache if in your case requests are repeating.
 ```php
 <?php